 My client is a high-status person who has received recognition from the King of Malaysia, and these leaks have had a severe impact on his reputation.

-Since these are his images and they are not intended for internet distribution, they remain his property because he created them, and there are no online linkages to the material.
+Since these are his person and they are not intended for internet distribution, they remain his property because he created them, and there are no online linkages to the material.

 The sole image of Yaw that BehindMLM has released is the one below, which excludes the jail images above:

 That was pulled from out of the marketing materials for GCG Asia.
-The source is no longer available since GCG Asia’s website was taken down as a result of Yaw’s arrest.
+The origin is no longer available since GCG Asia’s website was taken down as a result of Yaw’s arrest.

 Whatever the case, it’s obvious that Yaw is misrepresenting the image as a “private photo.”
 It wasn’t “leaked online” either.

 I wouldn’t usually report on something like this on its own.
 It’s not unusual for scammers to file false DMCA notices against BehindMLM.
-Additionally, it’s not all that intriguing.
+And it’s not particularly intriguing.